sainap/serverless-artillery-workshop/Lesson4: I can see clearly now... InfluxDB and Grafana/README.md

 ```

-Lambda now has dependencies added to the node_modules directory, so it's necessary to upload upload it again.
+Lambda now has dependencies added to the node_modules directory, so it's necessary to upload it again.
 Then it can run again with the newly updated script:

 ```sh